andrefrsousa/andrefrsousa.github.io/privacy.md

 <br/>

-The developer André Sousa respects the privacy of the users of his mobile applications, and this Privacy Policy is intended to describe the practices regarding the use of these applications.
+The developer André Sousa respects the privacy of the users of its mobile applications, and this Privacy Policy is intended to describe the practices in the use of these applications.

-If you choose to use any of my applications, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the apps.
-I will not use or share your information with anyone except as described in this Privacy Policy.
+If you choose to use any of my applications, you consent to the collection and use of information in connection with this policy.
+The personal information I collect will be used to provide and improve the applications.
+I will not use or share your information with third parties except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at apps unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meaning as in our terms and conditions, which are available at apps, unless otherwise defined in this Privacy Policy.

 <br/>

 ## Information Collection and Use
-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+For a better experience when using our service, I may ask you to provide us with certain personal information.
+The information I request will be stored on your device and will not be collected by me in any way.
-The app does use third party services that may collect information used to identify you.
+The App uses third-party services that may collect personally identifiable information.
-Link to privacy policy of third party service providers used by the app
+Link to the third-party privacy policies used by the App

 - [<span class="blue">Google Play Services</span>](https://www.google.com/policies/privacy/)
 - [<span class="blue">AdMob</span>](https://support.google.com/admob/answer/6128543?hl=en)